This easy vegetable soup is full of the goodness of carrots, green beans, cabbage, zucchini, and white beans.

 Garden Vegetable and Bean Soup

-- 6 cups fat-free vegetable broth (but I used Imagine Un-Chicken broth)
+- 6 cups fat-free vegetable broth (I used Imagine Un-Chicken broth)

 - 4 teaspoons garlic or four cloves minced garlic